FAQs

 • How much will it cost?

-We have instituted a sliding scale: Supporters pay $15, Dancers pay $10, Others (including students) pay $5, and children under 12 pay $2.
+We have instituted a sliding scale: Supporters pay $15 or more, Dancers pay $12, Others (including students) pay $5.
+However, it’s more important to us that you come to the dance – pay what you can.

 • What should I wear?